top of page

 Medical student's Health Database

-Dr. Olaf Jensen, MD, PhD, o147248@gmail.com; Prof. Ing.
+Dr. Olaf Jensen, MD, MPH, PhD, o147248@gmail.com; Prof. Ing.
 MSc.
 Nailet Delgado; MSc.Ph.D.
 Bishal Gyawali (SDU); MSc.PhD Vivi Just-Nørregaard; Dr. Johan Hviid Andersen MD, PhD.
 Prof Århus University; Prof. MSc.
-Agnes Flores, UMECIT, Panama; Dr. Maite, Vacamonte, Panama; Dr. Erik Haarløv Dk; Bruno Nørdam, Randers; Dr. Maite Duque, Venezuela; Dr. Indira Santos Panama; Med.Stud.
-Ashley Lezcano Panama; Dr. Antonio Roberto Abaya MD Filippines; Dr. Jen Mendoza, MD, Filippines; Dr. Andra Ergle MD, Latvia; MBA Christian Acheampong, Turkey; Dr. Alejandro Martinez, MPH, Costa Rica; Dr. Med.
+Agnes Flores, UMECIT, Panama; Dr. Maite, Vacamonte, Panama; Bruno Nørdam, Randers; Dr. Maite Duque, Venezuela; Dr. Indira Santos Panama; Med.Stud.
+Ashley Lezcano, Panama; Dr. Antonio Roberto Abaya MD Filippines; Dr. Jen Mendoza, MD, Filippines; Dr. Andra Ergle MD, Latvia; MBA Christian Acheampong, Turkey; Dr. Alejandro Martinez, MPH, Costa Rica; Dr. Med.
 Sci Finn Gyntelberg; NFA.and Bispebj.
 Hosp.
 Denmark,

 bottom of page